-While up North recently, I came across some caribou that had large antlers.
+While up North recently, I came across some caribou with large antlers.
 I was told they were female, which surprised me as I thought only male deer grew antlers.

 Male and female caribou (reindeer) can grow antlers.
-In other species of deer, antlers are normally only found on male deer.
+In other species of deer, antlers usually are only found on male deer.
 However, females can grow antlers if they have higher-than-normal testosterone levels.

 Why Do Deer Grow Antlers?

 Male deer grow antlers to attract female deer for mating.
 When the antlers grow during mating season, females will be shown a display, with each male trying to become the most dominant.

 Males use their antlers for sparring with each other.
 They will also use their antlers as weapons to establish their dominance and compete for a female mate.

 They also use antlers to rub against trees to show off their dominance.
 Males with giant antlers are more likely to achieve the highest fertilization success and will obtain mates due to their competitiveness.

 It is unknown whether this is due to the result of the display, male-to-male fighting, or the antler’s size and shape, as this changes with some species.

 Mountain lions are masters of their environment.
 Please find out more about them here.

 The antlers help protect deer against predators and other deer.